 “Schipperkes are generally healthy dogs, but it’s always important for a pet owner to have them fully vetted before, if possible, and upon acquiring one and throughout their life to maintain optimal health,” Askeland says.
 “Ailments that could potentially affect a schipperke include hip arthritis, luxating patellas, thyroid disease, and eye issues.”

 Reputable breeders will screen your puppy for health issues, and proactive pet ownership can help prevent serious complications.
-You can take the best possible care of your schipperke by keeping regularly scheduled vet appointments and taking the advice of your pup’s healthcare professional.
+You can take the best possible care of your dog by keeping regularly scheduled vet appointments and taking the advice of your pup's healthcare professional.

-Schipperkes were commonly used as working dogs who guarded the boats in canals, earning themselves a fun nickname: ”The Little Captain.”
-Tradesmen also kept early schipperkes as “ratters” who would keep pesky mice and other small animals away.
-In the late 19th century, Queen Marie Henriette of Belgium popularized the schipperke when she took the working dog breed on as a personal pet.
+Schipperkes were commonly used as working dogs who guarded the boats in canals, earning themselves a fun nickname: "The Little Captain."
+Tradesmen also kept early schipperkes as "ratters" who would keep pesky mice and other small animals away.
+In the late 19th century, Queen Marie Henriette of Belgium popularized the schipperke when she took the working breed in as a personal pet.